 - A detailed resume or curriculum vitae.
 This should include a list of publications, funding history and science/education employment history (an NIH biosketch would be ideal).

-*Note: Pre-tenure, tenure track faculty are exempt from these criteria but may wish to comment on granting experience and/or expectations and other teaching or mentoring experience.
+*Note: Pre-tenure, tenure track faculty are exempt from these 2 criteria but may wish to comment on granting experience and/or expectations and other teaching or mentoring experience.
 Untenured faculty with imminent tenure decisions pending may be asked to reapply after tenure.
-Application materials will be shared with the full Executive committee for their comments.
-Final decisions for inclusion as faculty trainers will be made by the executive Committee.
+Application materials will be shared with the full CBI Executive Committee for comments, and final decisions for inclusion as faculty trainers will be made by the Committee.